sudosu404/tailnet-libs/README.md

 tagged container.
 This allows services to be accessible via unique, secure URLs without the need for complex configurations or additional Tailscale containers.

+This binary make compose of great FOSS software out there by great people, like but not excluding Tailscale Proxmox QEMU and so on also the most inspiring Paulo Almeida @almeidapaulopt @jtdowney John Downey and Alex from tailscale and many more hidden faces.

 ## Version 2

 Version 2 is already in beta.
 Please try and open issues if bugs detected.